What Is the RN Scope of Practice? Overview and FAQ

 RNs who step outside of the scope of practice can face a range of penalties.
 Depending on the severity of each violation, an RN might lose their license, undergo remedial education, or even be held liable for malpractice or negligence.
 Each state’s board of nursing has its own set of disciplinary procedures, and other penalties may be applied as deemed necessary.

-Where can I find more resources on scope of practice guidelines?
+Where can I find more resources on registered nurse practice guidelines?

 - State-by-state NPA repository